tymyrddin/tymyrddin.github.io/_posts/2021-07-11-mass-forming.md

 Two, reasonably known (at least in my circles), are on red algae nasal spray and on vitamine D.

-* Vitamin D is not only a vitamin, but also a hormone which supports the immune system.
+* Vitamin D3 is not only a vitamin, but also a hormone which supports the immune system.
 Several studies concluded Vitamin D deficiency is significantly associated with increased risk for COVID-19, but a new New Cornell-led research found little to no evidence of a link between a person’s normal blood levels of vitamin D and risk of getting COVID-19, or the severity of an infection.
 Still, have any of these studies been mentioned?
 * Carrageenans or carrageenins are a family of natural linear sulfated polysaccharides that are extracted from red edible seaweeds.
 In a nasal spray, this [could be a safe and effective treatment that could prevent transmission of COVID-19](https://www.clinicaltrials.gov/ct2/show/NCT04521322).
 Maybe these are mentioned?

 *Sorry, no content matched your search.
 Please try again.*